soschlegel/soschlegel.github.io/source/_posts/Using-Hexo-with-GitHub-Pages.md

 ---
 title: Using Hexo with GitHub-Pages
 date: 2020-05-17 10:47:28
-tags: Hexo, GitHub, "GitHub Pages"
+tags: Hexo, GitHub, GitHub Pages
 ---

 I decided to use [Hexo](https://hexo.io/) for building my building and writing my Blog after a hint of a good friend, because of two reasons:

 * I wanted to get more in touch with Markdown
-* I like the fact, that it is completely build with Markdown and because of this, it is "Platform-Indepent", what means, that I am always able to move all my content to another solution if I like someday :-)
+* I like the fact, that it is completely build with Markdown and because of this, it is "Platform-Independent", what means, that I am always able to move all my content to another solution if I like someday :-)

 ## GitHub-Pages